Kanishka3/habit-tracker-cpp/README.md

-# Habit Tracker (C++)
+# Habit Tracker (made for SHNU CS 120 course)

 ## Project Summary
-This project is a console-based Habit Tracker built using C++.
-It helps users create habits, mark them as completed, and track streaks.
+This project is a CLI Habit Tracker built using C++.
+It helps users create habits, mark them as completed and track streaks.
 The program also saves data to a file so progress is stored between sessions.

 ## Features
 - Add new habits